 - What risks logistics companies face

-- How insurance and insurance software solutions help mitigate those risks
+- How insurance in logistics and insurance software solutions help mitigate those risks

 Services insurers provide to logistics companies